 If you’re a family member or carer, you can get depression and anxiety too.
 Talk with your doctor, family and friends about how you are feeling.

-Talk with your doctor if you hare having thoughts about hurting yourself or suicide.
+Talk with your doctor if you are having thoughts about hurting yourself or suicide.
 Let family and friends know.
 Help is available 24 hours a day, seven days a week.
 Read the Get Help section.

 Your doctor will work with you to find the best treatment for you.
 Your doctor can:

 If you need help doing these things, talk with your doctor.
-Allied health professionals like psychologists, physiotherapists and dietitians and can help.
+Allied health professionals like psychologists, physiotherapists and dietitians can help.

 StrokeLine can help you connect with other survivors, family members and carers.
 Read the Get Help section to find out about StrokeLine.